danbev/learning-crypto/notes/ec.md

 points on the curve.
 The `+-` shows the symmetry of the curve, the points are reflected.

-Now, we need a cyclic group for the descrete logarithm problem.
+Now, we need a `cyclic` group for the descrete logarithm problem.
-The set of `group elements` are the `points` on the curve and we need to be able to compute with these elements, much like we computed with integers earlier.
+The set of `group elements` are the `points` on the curve, and we need to be able to compute with these elements, much like we computed with integers earlier.
 This is the group operation and previously we used multiplication.

-We need to be able to `add` points together which is the group operation.
+So for a group we need:
+* a set of elements.
+These are the points on the curve.
+* a group operation (+).
+* the group operation must be closed (can't add points and suddenly have a points that is off the curve.
+* the group operation must be associative.
+* there must be a element called the neutral/identity element.
+* for each element in the group thre must be an inverse of each element.

 ### Group operation
-This is the addition of points, the group elememts, on the curve.
+This is the addition of points (group elememts) on the curve.

-So how do we add points:
+So we want to be able to add points together.
 ```
-P =  (point on the curve)
+P =  (point on the curve which will have an x and y coordinate)
-Q =  (point on the curve)
+Q =  (point on the curve which will have an x and y coordinate)

 P + Q = ?
 ```